techidaily/site-windows11/source/_posts/solving-unseen-messages-in-windows-discord-software.md

 ![Checking Discord Status on Discord](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/03/1-Checking-Discord-Status-on-Discord.jpg)

  Before you start tweaking any settings, ensure Discord isn't down first.
-Check the[Discord status page](https://discordstatus.com/) for any reported problems, and keep an eye out for server connection issues.
+Check the [Discord status page](https://discordstatus.com/) for any reported problems, and keep an eye out for server connection issues.
 If other Discord users have reported a similar issue, there might be a problem on the backend.

  If the problem is with Discord's servers you can't do much about it until the developers resolve the server issues.
 Once they're done, Discord should return to normal operation.